Eliasamani/daily-quote/README.md

 ---

 ## Short Description

-DailyQuote delivers tailored daily quotes based on a user’s mood or interests.
-It allows users to:
+Browse inspirational quotes by category (Motivation, Love, Success, etc.), save your favorites, and create your own.

+Quotes are fetched from the open‑source Quotable API; user‑created & saved quotes are stored in Firebase.
+---
+## Features

-- Browse random quotes by category (e.g., motivation, love)
+- **Browse on Demand**: Random quotes by category (Motivation, Love, Success, etc.)
-- Save and Like quotes
-- Create and submit their own quotes
+- **Save Quotes**: Tap the heart to save favorites (no like‑count).
+- **Create Quotes**: Submit your own with author & tags.
-- Write comments under quotes
+- **Comment**: Write comments under any quote.
-- Read the quote out loud with TTS.
-- See your saved quotes.

-All data is managed via Firebase.
+- **Text‑to‑Speech**: Have quotes read aloud.
+- **Authentication**:  Sign up / Log in (Email & Password) to save, create, and comment.
+Browsing and TTS work without an account..
 ---

 ## Frameworks & Technologies